 -Shop more finds on Etsy here.

-With the millions of people who already use Amazon for its convenience of products (the 2-day Prime shipping is worth every penny – you can get a 30-Day Free Trial here), it’s no wonder wedding invitations is one of their most-searched products.
+With the millions of people who already use Amazon for its convenience of products, it’s no wonder wedding invitations is one of their most-searched products.

-To find the kind of wedding invitations that you want to send, though, you have to do a little digging… and that’s where the Amazon Handmade invitations category will inspire you.
+To find the most affordable wedding invitations you want to send, though, you have to do a little digging… and that’s where the Amazon Handmade invitations category will inspire you.

-Ever since Amazon launched its own Handmade section, I’ve been pretty impressed with the products offered.
+Ever since Amazon launched its Handmade section, I’ve been pretty impressed with the products offered, especially affordable ones.
 Skip the fill-it-in-yourself invitations, which are best suited for bridal showers or engagement parties; instead, opt for printed invitations and use filters in your search to keep things simple (choose Prime, if you have it, and limit the cost to “$25 and under”.
 We’ve found tons of cheap wedding invitations here for under $1 each.

-You can even score some awesome extras like FREE address printing (so you won’t have to hand-address them, yet they’ll look very professional).
+When you’re already looking to save money on invitations, it’s important to see what other extras you can find.
+At Minted, you can get FREE address printing (so you won’t have to hand-address them, yet they’ll look very professional).
 Another fave?
 A FREE wedding website (that looks stunning, tbh).

-Check out the full collection of wedding invitations here.
+Check out the full collection of invitations here.

 I never knew how many beautiful yet cheap wedding invitations were available on Zazzle until recently.
-They work with handcrafted designers to offer wedding invitations in their showcase and many of them are great for budget brides.
-You can shop the wedding invitations on Zazzle here.
+They work with handcrafted designers to offer designs in their showcase and many of them are great for budget brides.
+You can shop them on Zazzle here.

 You already know David’s Bridal for their huge collection of wedding dresses and sales on top of sales; but did you know Shutterfly is also a great budget option for invitations?
-You can find a vast selection of cheap wedding invitations as low as $ 1 each (remember these?!).
+You can find a vast selection of cheap wedding invitations as low as $ 1 each.
 Start browsing here (note: Invitations by David’s Bridal was sold to Shutterfly; invites are now available here.)